Predicting quantum learnability from landscape fluctuation: Numerical experiments

-\textit{Gates and expressibility.---}Besides circuit depth, RF can also reflect which kinds of gates are suitable for the given Hamiltonian.
-As shown in Fig.~\ref{fig:express}, we choose different parametrizations for the two-qubit blocks in brickwall circuits, compute their RFs, and test their real training performances regarding $H_{ZXZ}$. $\opr{SU}(4)$ represents the full parametrization. $R_y$-$\opr{CZ}$ represents two $R_y$ rotations followed by a $\opr{CZ}$ and others are defined similarly.
-As expected, it turns out that higher RFs herald smaller training errors. $\opr{SU}(4)$ and $R_y$-$\opr{CZ}$ with $\tilde{\sigma}\geq 1$ indeed contain the exact solution and lead to almost zero errors, while $R_y$-$\opr{CX}$ and $R_x$-$\opr{CX}$ with $\tilde{\sigma}< 1$ have insufficient expressibility and relatively large errors.
-Moreover, if an external field term is introduced, we have $\tilde{\sigma}<1$ for $R_y$-$\opr{CZ}$ as it no longer contains the exact ground state necessarily~\cite{Note1}.
-It is worth noticing that RF of $\opr{SU}(4)$ converges below $1$ as $N$ increases while RF of $R_y$-$\opr{CZ}$ stays above in Fig.~\ref{fig:express}.
-This is attributed to the bad local minima in locally scrambled circuits with local underparametrization for large $N$.
-We discuss this further below.
+RF can also reflect which kinds of elementary gates are suitable for the given Hamiltonian.
+As shown in Fig.\,\ref{fig:express}, we choose different templates for the two-qubit blocks in brickwall circuits, compute their RFs, and test their real training performances regarding $H_{ZXZ}$.
+We find there is an explicit correlation between RFs and actual training errors.
+Higher RFs herald smaller errors.
+At $h=0$, $\opr{SU}(4)$ and $R_y$-$\opr{CZ}$ with $\tilde{\sigma}\geq 1$ indeed contain the exact solution and lead to almost zero errors, while $R_y$-$\opr{CX}$ and $R_x$-$\opr{CX}$ with $\tilde{\sigma}< 1$ have insufficient expressibility and relatively large errors.
+If an external field term is introduced, we get $\tilde{\sigma}<1$ for $R_y$-$\opr{CZ}$ as it no longer necessarily contains the exact ground state, as shown in Figs.~\ref{fig:express}(c) and (d).
+Further supporting data are left in Appendix~\ref{appendix:additional}.
+It is worth noticing that RF of $\opr{SU}(4)$ converges below $1$ while RF of $R_y$-$\opr{CZ}$ stays above in Figs.~\ref{fig:express}(a) and (b).
+This may be attributed to the bad local minima in locally underparametrized circuits as discussed below.